Quintessence Help Centre

 RelationshipData

 The RelationshipData() function returns data associated with a relationship between an entity and its constituents.
-Related functions: Relationship, Relationship.Period, TimeSeries Syntax RelationshipData (Entity Code(s), Relationship
+Related functions: Relationship, Relationship.Period, TimeSeries Suntax: Remarks: Examples: The examples provided below are based on fictitious data for illustrative purposes only.

 -